iihsan/Django-REST-Task/Task.md

 You have 48 hours to submit this task or our HR will communicate you accordingly.

 After completing your task, you will be required to submit it:
-+ you can upload your task to public git repository and share your link at the given email address <a href="mailto:hr@edwiz.net">hr@edwiz.net</a>
++ you can upload your task to public git repository and share your link at the given email address <a href="mailto:iihsanofficial@gmail.com">iihsanofficial@gmail.com</a>
-+ or alternatively, you can directly share your task to given email address in a zip file
++ or alternatively, you can directly share your task to given email address <a href="mailto:hr@edwiz.net">hr@edwiz.net</a> in a zip file

 <h3>Sample Output <a href="https://github.com/iihsan/Django-REST-Task/blob/main/sample.json">sample.json</a></h3>